mehmetakbulut/thecage/README.md

 ## License
 MIT License
 In short: you can reuse it for any purpose without specifically asking for permission.
 All we ask is that credit be given where due.
-Please refer to LICENSE.MD if unsure.
+Please refer to LICENSE file if unsure.

 **Thank you!**